A Message from Pastor Ryan

 Our Video Messages

 Following us on Facebook is the easiest way to view our live videos, and allows you to sign up for notifications each time we go live so you don't forget!
-We livestream our Sunday Series at 10:00 am on Sundays and post to our website soon after the conclusion of the service.
+We livestream our Sunday Series at 10:00 am on Sundays and post videos to our Facebook feed soon after the conclusion of the service.

-In June we are continuing our reaching out to connect with one another online.
-These one-month small groups will start the week of June 1st and are open to anyone with an internet connection or a phone line willing to call in.
+We continue to reach out to connect with one another online with semester-based small groups.
+Our next semester begins in January so be on the lookout!
+These are open to anyone with an internet connection or a phone line willing to call in.
 Click below to contact us about a group!